 The Gerund

-The Gerund with the properties of Nouns:
+The Gerund with the Properties of Nouns:

-The functions of the Gerund:
+The functions of the gerund are:

 Subject: